Emergya/ubuntu_16.04-drupal/README.md

 sed -i "s|_PROJECT_NAME_.emergyalabs.com|$ENV_VHOST|g" *compose.yml # renames compose service name to use your microservice FQDN
 ```
-* Setup drupal source
+* Either setup your own drupal source by:
-  * Either:
-    * Copy your drupal source code into a 'src' dir in project's dir
+  * Copying your drupal source code into a 'src' dir in project's dir
-    * Install your drupal's composer depends using the containerized 'composer' binary with this snippet:
+  * Installing your drupal's composer depends using the containerized 'composer' binary with this snippet:
 ```
 docker-compose -f dev-compose.yml exec $ENV_VHOST \
   /bin/bash -c 'cd /var/www/html; composer install; chown -R $DEVELOPER_USER:www-data /var/www/html'
 ```
   * If you also want a database to be deployed as initial database, you can place it in '$PROJECT_DIR/data/initial.sql'.
-Note that it must include the 'CREATE DATABASE' and 'USE $database' statements at the begining and that you must set the following enviroment variable also:
+Note that, because the dump is imported, it must include the 'CREATE DATABASE' and 'USE $database' statements at the begining and while running the container, you will need to set the following enviroment variable in order to render 'settings.php' correctly:
 ```
 export MYSQL_DBNAME="your-db-name"
 ```
-  * Or:
-    * Download a fresh "drupal-$VERSION" source copy using 'composer create-project' with this snippet:
+* Or download a fresh "drupal-$VERSION" source copy using 'composer create-project' with this snippet:
 ```
 # [un]comment correspondingly
 # Drupal 7